eviltester/restmud/src/basictestgame/docs/test_game_basic_walkthrough.md

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 76 and now it is worth 476 hoard points.
-Your 'A Cloth of Shining' has 124 polish power left. `
+You polished 'A very prize like prize' by 79 and now it is worth 479 hoard points.
+Your 'A Cloth of Shining' has 121 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 48 and now it is worth 524 hoard points.
-Your 'A Cloth of Shining' has 76 polish power left. `
+You polished 'A very prize like prize' by 8 and now it is worth 487 hoard points.
+Your 'A Cloth of Shining' has 113 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 36 and now it is worth 560 hoard points.
-Your 'A Cloth of Shining' has 40 polish power left. `
+You polished 'A very prize like prize' by 50 and now it is worth 537 hoard points.
+Your 'A Cloth of Shining' has 63 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 2 and now it is worth 562 hoard points.
-Your 'A Cloth of Shining' has 38 polish power left. `
+You polished 'A very prize like prize' by 2 and now it is worth 539 hoard points.
+Your 'A Cloth of Shining' has 61 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 18 and now it is worth 580 hoard points.
-Your 'A Cloth of Shining' has 20 polish power left. `
+You polished 'A very prize like prize' by 3 and now it is worth 542 hoard points.
+Your 'A Cloth of Shining' has 58 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 6 and now it is worth 586 hoard points.
-Your 'A Cloth of Shining' has 14 polish power left. `
+You polished 'A very prize like prize' by 13 and now it is worth 555 hoard points.
+Your 'A Cloth of Shining' has 45 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
-You polished 'A very prize like prize' by 6 and now it is worth 592 hoard points.
-Your 'A Cloth of Shining' has 8 polish power left. `
+You polished 'A very prize like prize' by 1 and now it is worth 556 hoard points.
+Your 'A Cloth of Shining' has 44 polish power left. `

 `polish the_secret_of_the_maze_prize`

 > `Good work.
+You polished 'A very prize like prize' by 9 and now it is worth 565 hoard points.
+Your 'A Cloth of Shining' has 35 polish power left. `

+`polish the_secret_of_the_maze_prize`

+> `Good work.
+You polished 'A very prize like prize' by 16 and now it is worth 581 hoard points.
+Your 'A Cloth of Shining' has 19 polish power left. `

+`polish the_secret_of_the_maze_prize`

+> `Good work.
+You polished 'A very prize like prize' by 2 and now it is worth 583 hoard points.
+Your 'A Cloth of Shining' has 17 polish power left. `

+`polish the_secret_of_the_maze_prize`

+> `Good work.
+You polished 'A very prize like prize' by 8 and now it is worth 591 hoard points.
+Your 'A Cloth of Shining' has 9 polish power left. `

+`polish the_secret_of_the_maze_prize`

-You polished 'A very prize like prize' by 8 and now it is worth 600 hoard points.
+> `Good work.
+You polished 'A very prize like prize' by 9 and now it is worth 600 hoard points.
 Your 'A Cloth of Shining' has 0 polish power left. `

 `polish the_secret_of_the_maze_prize`